Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 Trip to Nepal you have to visit the Annapurna base camp

-Nepal trip planning Accommodation
+Nepal Trip Planner: Accommodation

-I used a mix of hotels in the cities, tea-houses during my trekking, and homestay in the rural areas.
+One of the most important things to consider during your Nepal trip planner is to choose the right accommodation, at the right area.
+During my trip to Nepal, I used a mix of hotels in the cities, tea-houses during my trekking, and homestay in the rural areas.

 The accommodations in Nepal are generally cheap and you have many options to choose from.
 It will depend on your preference and budget.